Introduction

 Example 1:

-Let us take a C++ program to find the nth term of the Cantor sequence.
+Let's consider a C++ code snippet to determine the nth element of the Cantor sequence.

 #include <iostream>